pkali/scorch_src/Manuals/MANUAL_EN.md

 The **G**, **TAB**, **SELECT**, long press of first joystick button or second joystick button (supported Joy 2B+ standard or compatible), and on the Atari 5200 console, the **5** controller key changes the color of the mountains (3 versions to choose from).

 If the cursor indicates the the number of players and 4 or 6 players are selected, pressing **TAB** activates team play.
-This is indicated by the letter ‚Äút‚Äù next to the word **Players**.
+This is indicated by the letter **t** next to the word **Players**.
 Team play is limited to 4 or 6 players and a maximum of 20 rounds.
 Players with odd numbers are assigned to A-Team, and players with even numbers are assigned to B-Team.

 If the cursor indicates the wind strength selection option **Wind**, pressing **TAB** changes the way the wind strength is drawn from "every round" to "every turn" and vice versa.
 Drawing every turn is indicated by the **?** sign next to the word **Wind**.